 A solar controller’s primary function is to harness the higher solar module or panel voltage and regulate it to efficiently charge the battery.
-Simple 1 or 2 stage controls rely on relays or shunt transistors to control the voltage in one or two steps.
+Simple one or two-stage controls rely on relays or shunt transistors to control the voltage in one or two steps.
 These essentially short or disconnect the solar panel when a certain voltage is reached.
 For all practical purposes these are dinosaurs, but you still see a few on old systems – and some of the basic controllers for sale on the internet are of this type.

 The two types of charge controllers most commonly used in today’s solar power systems are pulse width modulation (PWM) and maximum power point tracking (MPPT).
 Both adjust charging rates depending on the battery’s charge level to allow charging closer to the battery’s maximum capacity as well as monitoring battery temperature to prevent overheating.
 If maximizing charging capacity were the only factor considered when specifying a solar controller, everyone would use a MPPT controller.
 But the two technologies are different, each with its own advantages.
 The decision depends on site conditions, system components, size of array and load, and finally the cost for a particular solar power system.

 The PWM charge controller is a good low cost solution for small systems only, when solar cell temperature is moderate to high (between 45°C and 75°C).